lifesfun101/lifesfun101.github.io/_posts/2019-12-21-Me-and-My-Girlfriend-walkthrough.md

 date: 2019-12-21
 ---

 Me and My Girlfriend is a beginner level VM created by TW1C3 on vulnhub.
 It is truly beginner friendly but fun at the same time.
+One gets to practice enumeration, web application vulnerabilities and simple privilege escalation.
 I think this is a good beggining point for some of the people studying for OSCP.

 **Vulnerable System**: Me and My Girlfriend
 ===========================================